-"wasn't out of line".
+RNABC Publication (1999) "Overview of legislation relevant to nursing practice" medication after they told her the dose "wasn't out of line".
 The patient died as a result of the medication.
 Is the nurse negligent?
-If so, Why?
+Of so, Why?
 (Nursing life, September/October 1982, pp 36-37)

 3. Nurses working on the unit routinely turn off the audible patient call system at night and rely on the light to alert the nurse if a patient needs assistance.
 One of the patients was 4 days post abdominal-perineal resection.
 He got up and went to the bathroom around 0200 and started to hemorrhage rectally.
 He pulled the signal cord but no one responded for about 10 minutes.
 The patient suffered some brain damage due to cerebral anoxia from hemorrhaging.
 Are the nurses who turned off the alarm liable for the injuries he suffered?
-If so, why?
+If so Why?